mattwilliamson/deepdrive_micro/README.md

 # TODO
+- Fix front sonar
+- Some kind of exception handler so that when assert fails, it stops the motors and flashes the lights
 - Motor must be set to 0 for a couple seconds before moving
 - Turn off motor PWM when stopped for a period of time to avoid the beeping
 - Remove pulse counter hardware filters